pnlbwh/luigi-pnlpipe/docs/README.md

 After you have installed whitematteranalysis through our conda recipe, download the required atlas as follows:

     wm_download_anatomically_curated_atlas.py -atlas ORG-800FC-100HCP ./

+# Tests

+The pipeline is tested nightly via an isolated Docker container.
+Testing instruction is available [here](./tests/README.md).
+Tests are designed to be fairly straight forward.
+However, you may need some Docker and git knowledge to be able to run the tests.

 # How Luigi works